makrai/notes/kratzer88-stage-level-individual-level-pred.md

 2fo

-should always amount to something that looks like the symmetric interpret�tion we discussed for individu�l-level predic�tes.
+should always amount to something that looks like the symmetric interpretation we discussed for individual-level predicates.
 It isn't, or course.
 We only get a slmtlar er rect by quanttrytng over l ocations.
 The d i scussion in Bouerle & Egli (198S) suggests that this last e><pectation mtght not be qufte right.
 Suppose we have a hundred birders.
 They go bird watching on Muthatland drive.
 One half of the bird watchers goes in groups of ten.
-The other fifty birders go o n indivtdu�l outings .
-Each party hkes off on � different day and spots exactly one owl.
+The other fifty birders go o n indivtdual outings .
+Each party hkes off on a different day and spots exactly one owl.
 The five groups of ten spot their owl during the day.
 The fHty Individual bird watchers spot their owl at night. on this scenario, (95) ts Intuitively true.
 Yet it seems that our analysts